It’s a bra thing.

-This trick in Fall is the equivalent of the wearing-long-sleeves-and-trousers-!barefoot! (in barely-there sandals) trick in any Fall.
+This trick, in fall, is the equivalent of another trick, also in fall: wearing long sleeves and trousers barefoot a.k.a. barely-there sandals.
 There’s something about the Fall.
 The changes.
 The skin.

 About Fall… Fall 2019.
-The Paris fashion week is in full bloom as we speak for the real bloom of the Spring/Summer 2020 and guess what Kaia Gerber wore on the catwalk over at Givenchy: a bra, oui!
+The Paris fashion week is in full bloom as we speak for the real bloom of the Spring/Summer 2020.
+Guess what Kaia Gerber wore on the catwalk over at Givenchy: a bra, oui!

 Givenchy rolls back the years to 1993 with bra tops and baggy jeans, according to The Guardian.

 Now match this la-la to the oh, an equivalent for Alexa and Natasha dare to sing.
 Basically.
-And this bra thing is becoming a trend, after all.
+For this bra thing is becoming a classic.
 The trick is to figure out the trick.
 Naturally.

 Clare Waight Keller’s collection drew on the era, but with a twist of ‘liberated femininity’, the lead of the aforementioned article said.